MuhammadDevelop/-MuhammadDevelop/README.md

-# Assalomu Alaykum! 👋 I'm Muhammad
+# Hi there! 👋 I'm Muhammad

 Welcome to my GitHub!
 I'm a passionate **Front-End Developer** who loves building sleek, responsive user interfaces with modern technologies.
 My focus is on creating efficient, accessible, and enjoyable web experiences.